 • If you have bad performance after an update, reset settings.
 Sometimes we change settings to more performant defaults.

 Open Controller Settings while ingame, by pausing and tapping the controller icon in the top-right corner.
-Select "Add/Remove" buttons for L3/R3, and/or change the control layout to dual sticks.
+Select the Touchscreen tab, and "Add/Remove Buttons" for L3/R3, and/or change the control layout to dual sticks.

-Press the pause or back button while ingame, and tap the controls tab in the top-right corner.
+Press the pause or back button while ingame, tap the controls tab in the top-right corner, and select the Touchscreen tab.
 You can also add additional buttons for hotkeys here, e.g. fast forward, quick load/save, etc.

 Turn your device around if you have auto rotation enabled.
 You can also force it to always use landscape in the first page of App Settings.